Republicans said the staffers they hired to track and record the DFL candidate were polite.

 GOP spokesman Mark Drake said that Republican party officials won't change their use of trackers.

 "I am sure Mark Dayton would like to hide from the voters for the next three months, but that's just not going to happen," Drake said.
 "This isn't 1982.
 Tracking is a routine part of politics now. ...
-I've never seen this sort of bizarre, weird, erratic reaction."
+I've never seen this sort of bizarre, weird, erratic reacton."

 At a Capitol news conference on Monday, Dayton showed video his campaign recorded of two GOP trackers standing just a few feet from the former U.S. senator's booth at the Game Fair expo in Anoka.
 Instead of the video cameras used in previous campaigns, the trackers used smaller Flip cameras, which have a limited range and require the user to be much closer to the subject than with more expensive equipment.
 The video Dayton played showed the two operatives standing in the middle of a narrow path at the expo, sometimes appearing to block people walking by or make it difficult for them to talk with Dayton.